enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 #. const std::string& worldFileName: The file path+name of the world to load.

-.. _LimonAPI-LoadAndRemove:
+.. _LimonAPI-loadAndRemove:

-bool LoadAndRemove(const std::string& worldFileName)
+bool loadAndRemove(const std::string& worldFileName)
 ====================================================

 Loads the world requested, and removes the current world.
 Returns true if load successful, false if not.
 If not successful, world doesn't change.